XACLE-Challenge/XACLE_Challenge_2027_development_dataset/README.md

 # XACLE Challenge 2027 development dataset

-⚠️ **Important:** This dataset inherits the XACLE Challenge 2026 dataset and additionally provides the TTA model ID for each synthesized audio sample.
+⚠️ **Important:** This dataset inherits the XACLE Challenge 2026 dataset and additionally provides the generation model ID for each synthesized audio sample.

 ## Contents